 3.3.1 Zero-dimensional temporal region

-Elucidation: A zero-dimensional temporal region is a temporal region that is without extent.
-[102-001]
+a(zero-dimensional temporal region)[Elucidation: A zero-dimensional temporal region is a temporal region that is without extent.
+[102-001]]

-Examples: a temporal region that is occupied by a process boundary; right now; the moment at which a finger is detached in an industrial accident; the moment at which a child is born, the moment of death.
+as(zero-dimensional temporal region)[Examples: a temporal region that is occupied by a process boundary\; right now\; the moment at which a finger is detached in an industrial accident\; the moment at which a child is born\, the moment of death. ]

-Synonym: temporal instant.
+a(zero-dimensional temporal region)[Synonym: temporal instant. ]

 3.3.2 One-dimensional temporal region

-Elucidation: A one-dimensional temporal region is a temporal region that is extended.
-[103-001]
+a(one-dimensional temporal region)[Elucidation: A one-dimensional temporal region is a temporal region that is extended.
+[103-001]]

-Example: the temporal region during which a process occurs.
+a(one-dimensional temporal region)[Example: the temporal region during which a process occurs. ]

 A temporal interval is a special kind of temporal region, namely one that is self-connected (is without gaps or breaks).